Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 Causes

 The kidney is a vital organ responsible for filtering blood, removing waste products, and regulating fluid and electrolyte balance.
-Kidney function is achieved through the production of urine, which is transported via the renal pelvis into the ureters and finally into the bladder.
-A disruption of this process can lead to an accumulation of urine, which in turn exerts pressure on the kidney and results in hydronephrosis.
+Kidney function is achieved through the production of urine, which is transported from the renal pelvis into the ureters and finally into the bladder.
+A disruption of this process can lead to an accumulation of urine, which in turn puts pressure on the kidney and results in hydronephrosis.

 Another possible cause is the presence of urinary stones, which can form in the kidneys or ureters and obstruct urine drainage.
 The formation of urinary stones can be influenced by genetic factors, diet, or chronic urinary tract infections.